Senhora (telenovela)

-Senhora is a brazillian telenovela produced and broadcast by TV Globo between 30 June and 17 October 1975, running 80 episodes.
+Senhora is a Brazilian telenovela produced and broadcast by TV Globo between 30 June and 17 October 1975, running 80 episodes.
 It succeeded O Noviço and preceded A Moreninha, being the sixth 6 PM telenovela broadcast by TV Globo.

 It is an adaptation of the homonymous novel, by José de Alencar, being adapted by Gilberto Braga with Herval Rossano as director.
 It was the first color 6 pm telenovela.

 It features Norma Blum, Cláudio Marzo, Fátima Freire, Alberto Pérez, Zilka Salaberry, Osmar Prado, Paulo Ramos and Miriam Pires as the main characters.

 Reruns

 It reran for the first time between 5 April and 23 July 1976, on 3:30 pm, succeeding Helena and being preceded by its original preceder, O Noviço.

 It reran for the second time on the program TV Mulher between 1 December 1980 and 6 March 1981 succeeding Uma Rosa com Amor and being preceded by Anjo Mau.